gitote/gitote/README.md

 ## Contributing

 We expect contributors to abide by our underlying [code of conduct](docs/CONDUCT.md).
-All conversations and discussions on GitLab (issues, merge requests) and across Gitote must be respectful and harassment-free.
+All conversations and discussions on GitHub (issues, merge requests) and across Gitote must be respectful and harassment-free.

 ### Where to contribute